Breaking down the good red wine Italy produces

 With so many Italian red wines to choose from, how do you know you’re picking a good bottle?
 Here are a few tips to help you navigate the wine shop or restaurant list.

+The labels for Italian wines can seem confusing, with long names and acronyms.
+The key things to look for are the region, the grape variety (if listed), and the classification.
+Italy’s wine classification system has four tiers, with DOCG (Denominazione di Origine Controllata e Garantita) at the top, followed by DOC (Denominazione di Origine Controllata), IGT (Indicazione Geografica Tipica), and Vino da Tavola.
 DOCG and DOC wines are held to strict standards regarding grape varieties, winemaking methods, and aging requirements.
-The markers indicate quality, but some top producers choose to declassify their wines to IGT or Vino da Tavola for more flexibility.
+The markers are becoming a good indication of quality, but keep in mind that some top producers choose to declassify their wines to IGT or Vino da Tavola for more flexibility.
 Vintage is another important factor, especially for age-worthy wines like Barolo, Barbaresco, and Brunello di Montalcino.
 In general, the best recent vintages for Piedmont are 2019, 2016, 2015, 2013, and 2010, while for Tuscany, look for 2019, 2016, 2015, 2013, 2012, and 2010.
 Wine Spectator has a vintage chart for each major region.

-FAQs about Good Red Wine Italy
+FAQs in Relation to Good Red Wine Italy

 What is the king of red wine in Italy?